Skip to contentPorsche Design System

 </html>

-Alternatively, the size can be controlled via the custom CSS variable --p-spinner-size, which accepts any valid CSS length value.
+Size via CSS Variable Instead of using the size prop, the size can be controlled via the custom CSS variable --p-spinner-size, which accepts any valid CSS length value.
 This approach is particularly useful when the spinner is placed independently of typographic-scale-based components and a precise, fixed size is required.

 Open in Stackblitz